murkyl/demo-vault-democenter/README.md

 **dynamic_user** cannot perform any other functions other than list buckets and object.
 This is because the dynamic user has been attached to an IAM Policy which allows only read-only access.
 The Vault administrator has already created a Vault Role inside Vault.
 It creates a relationship between the ECS IAM Policy and when anyone requests the dynamic user there is no ability to privilege escalate.

-5. Lets try and PUT an object into a bucket.
+5. Let's try and PUT an object into a bucket.
 This command will fail as well.

 ```
 ecsdynamic s3 cp s3curl.pl s3://admin1